- Home

 🔒 VPN Reliability

-VPNs generally work well, though occasional throttling may occur.
+VPNs generally work but occasional throttling or blocking occurs.

 ⚡ Power Grid Reliability

-Frequent power outages; reliance on generators is common.
+Frequent power outages; many rely on generators or solar backups.

 📶 Public WiFi Availability